batunalbant/solutions_repo/docs/1 Physics/1 Mechanics/Problem_2.md

 ```
 ![alt text](image-3.png)

 Overview
-This graph shows the angular displacement 𝜃(𝑡)θ(t) of a forced damped pendulum over time.
+This graph shows the angular displacement \( \theta \)(𝑡) of a forced damped pendulum over time.
 It highlights how the system transitions from an initial transient state to a steady oscillatory motion under external forcing.

 Key Observations
 **Initial Transient Phase (0 - 10 s)**